• Skip to primary navigation

 4. Start Seedlings in them.

 This is one of the most environmentally friendly uses for eggshells.
-For the best results, many plants do better when you start them inside.
+For the best results, many plants do better when you start plants inside.

 started plants in seed starting tray